-Currently, the most popular types of licenses for payment FinTech companies in the European Union are one of the two authorisation types: Payment Institution (PI or API) and Electronic Money Institution (E-money Institution, E-money or Electronic Money License).
+Currently, the most popular types of licenses for payment FinTech companies in the European Union are one of the two non-bank PSP Licence: Payment Institution License (PI License or API License) and Electronic Money Institution License (E-money Institution, E-money or Electronic Money License).
 Both licenses permit to engage in the provision of core payment services that allow serving a wide variety of businesses.
 Nevertheless, there are more types of licenses and authorisations.
-There are Small Payment Institutions (SPI) and Small E-money Institution (SEMI) that are allowed to provide payment services only in the country of registration (e.g., FCA registration).
+There are Small Payment Institutions (SPI) and Small E-money Institution (SEMI) that are allowed to provide payment services only in the country of registration.

 Moreover, authorisation and operational requirements differ depending on the type of services that the company is engaged in.
-Finally, Payment Service Directive (PSD2) introduced new types of licenses for companies that do not wish themselves to handle client funds: Payment Initiation Service Provider (PISP), and Registered Account Information Service Provider (RAISP).
+Finally, Payment Service Directive (PSD2) introduced new types of PSP License for companies that do not wish to handle client funds: Payment Initiation Service Provider License (PISP License), and Registered Account Information Service Provider License (RAISP License).
 The lastly mentioned licenses are part of the initiative of the Open Banking in the EU which aims to help customers and small to medium-sized businesses to get a better deal through expanding the choice of products and services.

-PSP Lab can help you to determine what kind of license is the most suitable for your business.
+PSP Lab can help you to determine what kind of non-bank PSP License is the most suitable for your business.
 As a first step, we have prepared a comparative table based on the PSD 2 and requirements present in the UK and Lithuania.
-It briefly outlines the type of services which can be offered by the abovementioned institutions.
+It briefly outlines the type of services which can be offered after getting each type of PSP License.

 |Small API||API||Small EMI||EMI||PISP||RAISP|

 2 Average outstanding electronic money can not exceed €500,000 (UK), €900,000 (Lithuania)